1800alex/musicd/README.md

 # musicd - Multi-Platform Music Server & Player

 > **Disclaimer**: This project was built with AI assistance.
-The core backend (Go) and lower-level frontend services were mostly written manually, but AI was instrumental in building the UI/visual components and helping structure the overall architecture.
+The core backend (Go) and lower-level frontend services were mostly written manually, but AI was instrumental in building the UI/visual components.
 The project grew larger than originally anticipated, and turned out to be a much bigger undertaking than expected.
 I am sharing it in its current state in case it can be useful to others, but please be aware that it is still a work in progress and may have bugs, incomplete features, and areas that need improvement.
 Contributions are welcome!

 A comprehensive music server and player system with multiple frontends (web, desktop, iOS, Android) and a standalone music player daemon.
 Built with Go backend, Nuxt frontend, PostgreSQL database, and support for streaming.